 Typical defects are blocked downpipes, guttering with incorrect fall or a belly creating overspill, guttering standing beyond the drip of tiles or slates.

-Cast iron rainwater goods are particularly prone to rust and rot.
+OG cast iron rainwater goods are particularly prone to rust and rot.
 The backs of cast iron gutters rust with age often due to lack of paint.
 The backs of cast iron downpipes are rarely painted and rust and crack with age.
 Also, frost can split rainwater down pipes.

 Broken or missing shoes at the bottom of downpipes cause rainwater to be deflected onto the wall instead of away from the building.

 Valley, parapet, and box gutters often cause wood rot problems due to defects in their surfaces or they become blocked and allowing water to escape over the flashings and into the building, this is a big cause of dry rot.
-There supporting timber may warp, bend or affected by wood rot which will cause changes in falls or slopes creating ponds.
-The lead forming valleys and gutters will become thin and pitted due to pollution and acid carried in the rain water, erosion with age allowing the wood support beneath the gutter to become wet, this is a course of major wood rotting fungi infections.
+The supporting timber may warp, bend or affected by wood rot which will cause changes in falls or slopes creating ponds.
+The lead forming valleys and gutters will become thin and pitted due to pollution and acid carried in the rainwater, erosion with age allowing the wood support beneath the gutter to become wet, this is a course of major wood rotting fungi infections.